About IGNITE-TX

 Erica Bednar, MS, MPH, CGC

-Cancer Prevention and Control Platform, University of Texas MD Anderson Cancer Center
+Cancer Prevention and Control Platform, MD Anderson Cancer Center

 Tara B. Coffin, PhD, MEd, CIP, CLE